cguzzon1998/analog_algorithm/README.md

 The script will automatically create an output folder for the results, named after the target date (e.g., `output/20231003` for October 3rd, 2024).

 ### 2. Definition of the Spatial Domain

-The algorithm is based on two spatial domains, one at synoptic level, to evaluate analogs from geopotential fields, and the second one at mesoscale domain, to evaluate and extract precipitation fieldsYou need to define two spatial domains:
+The algorithm is designed to evaluate analogs based on two spatial domains:

 - **Synoptic Domain:** This is the larger domain used to evaluate the geopotential (GPT) fields for analog selection on a synoptic scale.
-The latitude and longitude bounds are set manually within the script.
-By default they are set for the **Western Mediterranean Region (D09)** ([Philipp et al., 2010](#philipp2010))
+The latitude and longitude boundaries are manually set within the script, and by default, are configured for the **Western Mediterranean Region (D09)** ([Philipp et al., 2010](#philipp2010))

-- **Mesoscale Domain:** This smaller domain is used for evaluating and extracting in NetCDF format the precipitation fields at mesoscale level.
-It is specific to the region of interest.
+- **Mesoscale Domain:** The extraction of precipitation fields for analogs can either be performed over the entire synoptic domain by setting the mesoscale domain equal to the synoptic domain, or limited to a specific sub-region. within the synoptic domain by defining different coordinates for the mesoscale domain.
+It is important to note that the Mesoscale domain must always be contained within the synoptic domain.
 By default is set up for Catalonia region (coords = [lon(0, 3.5); lat(40, 43)]).

 ### 3. Flag for ERA5 Reanalysis Data downloading